nautobot/nautobot/nautobot/docs/development/docker-compose-advanced-use-cases.md

 - Click on `development_nautobot_1` to use VS Code inside the container.
 The `devcontainer` will startup now.
 - As a last step open the folder `/opt/nautobot` in VS Code.

-## VScode Remote Debugging Configuration
+## VS Code Remote Debugging Configuration

 Using the Remote-Attach functionality of VS Code debugger is an alternative to debugging in a development container.
 This allows a local VS Code instance to connect to a remote container and debug the code running in the container the same way as when debugging locally.